FuelLabs/data-systems/CONTRIBUTING.md

     Ensures that commit messages are clear and understandable.
 -   [Pre-commit](https://pre-commit.com/) - Ensures that the code is formatted
     and linted before being committed.
+-   [Commitlint](https://commitlint.js.org/) - Lints commit messages to ensure
+    they follow the Conventional Commits specification.

-### Writing your commits
+### 📝 Writing your Commits & Pull Requests

 When creating a commit, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 Use `category(scope or module): message` in your commit message with one of the following categories:

+-   `arch`: Changes that affect the architecture of the software.
+-   `build`: Changes regarding the build of the software, dependencies, or the addition of new dependencies.
+-   `ci`: Changes regarding the configuration of continuous integration (e.g., GitHub Actions, CI systems).
+-   `docs`: Changes to existing documentation or creation of new documentation (e.g., README, usage docs).
 -   `feat`: All changes that introduce completely new code or new features.
 -   `fix`: Changes that fix a bug (ideally referencing an issue if present).
+-   `perf`: Changes that improve the performance of the software.
 -   `refactor`: Any code-related change that is not a fix or a feature.
--   `docs`: Changes to existing documentation or creation of new documentation (e.g., README, usage docs).
--   `build`: Changes regarding the build of the software, dependencies, or the addition of new dependencies.
 -   `test`: Changes regarding tests (adding new tests or changing existing ones).

--   `ci`: Changes regarding the configuration of continuous integration (e.g., GitHub Actions, CI systems).
+This is a general rule used for commits.
+When you are creating a PR, ensure that the title follows the same pattern, but in terms of PR, the scope is a mandatory field.
+That's the scopes allowed at the moment:

--   `chore`: Changes to the repository that do not fit into any of the above categories.
+-   `repo`: Changes that affect a global scope of the repository.
+-   `release`: Scoped used for automatic release pull requests.
+-   `data-streams`: Changes that affect the data-streams package.
+-   `sdk-rust`: Changes that affect the Rust SDK package.
+-   `sdk-js`: Changes that affect the Typescript SDK package.

 ## 📜 Useful Commands